avaxman/Directional/docs/tutorial.md

 ![Example 302](images/302_PolyVectors.png)<p align=center><em>Top: Sharp-edge constraints (left; note sometimes more than one per face), Hard (middle) and soft (right) solution.
 Bottom: dominant-weighted smoothness (left), alignment (middle) and rotational symmetry (right).</em></p>

-### 303 PolyCurl Reduction {: #polycurl-reduction }
+### <a Id = "#polycurl-reduction"></a>303 PolyCurl Reduction
 This functionality only works with face-based fields via ```IntrinsicFaceTangentBundle```.

 Vector-field guided surface parameterization is based on the idea of designing the *candidate* gradients of the parameterization functions (which are tangent vector fields on the surface) instead of the functions themselves.
 Thus, vector-set fields ($N$-Rosy, frame fields, and polyvector fields) that are to be used for parameterization (and subsequent remeshing) should be as *integrable* as possible: it should be possible to locally comb them into individual vector fields that are approximately gradients of scalar functions.
 Fields obtained by "as-smooth-as-possible" design methods (eg. [^ray_2008], [^knoppel_2013], [^diamanti_2014], [^Bommes_2009], [^panozzo_2014]) do not have this property in general.
 In [^diamanti_2015], a method for creating integrable polyvector fields was introduced by the process of *curl reduction*.
 This method takes as input a given field and improves its integrability by iteratively reducing the *PolyCurl* of the field; that is, the coefficients of a dual-edge-based polynomial, whose roots are the curl of the matched vectors in the two adjacent faces.
 By working with PolyCurl instead of matching, the optimization can be done on the PolyVector itself, allowing for singularities to naturally emerge.
 However, the optimization is nonlinear---it reduces the PolyCurl iteratively, while preserving the CCW order of the vectors (for a bijective parameterization), and opting for as smooth and orthogonal as possible result.

-A field that has zero PolyCurl everywhere is locally (away from singularities) integrable into $N$ different scalar functions; globally, it is integrable into a *rotationally-seamless* multi-branched function, which we further demonstrate in [Chapter 5](#chapter-5-seamless-parameterization).
+A field that has zero PolyCurl everywhere is locally (away from singularities) integrable into $N$ different scalar functions; globally, it is integrable into a *rotationally-seamless* multi-branched function, which we further demonstrate in [Chapter 5](#chapter-5-seamless-integration-and-meshing).
 We demonstrate the PolyCurl-reduction optimization.
 Note that this tutorial demonstrates an alternative matching ```curl_matching()```with that minimizes curl instead of rotation.

 ![Example 303](images/303_PolyCurlReduction.png)<p align=center><em>PolyCurl is iteratively reduced from an initial PolyVector field, Top: fields for iteration 0 (original), 10, and 50.
 Bottom: PolyCurl plots.
 The color is the norm of the vector of the roots of the PolyCurl.
 Its maximal value (infinity norm) appears below.</em></p>